Spectra of BPS Strings in 6d Supergravity and the Swampland: Modular bootstrap for BPS strings

 where $ \theta $ and $ \tilde{\theta} $ are faces of $ \nabla $ and $ \nabla^* $, respectively, and $ \operatorname{int}(\cdot) $ denotes the number of interior points of a face.
 For a given $ m $-dimensional face $ \theta $ of $ \nabla $, its dual face $ \theta^* $ is a $ (n-m-1) $-dimensional face of $ \nabla^* $ defined by $ \{ v \in \nabla^* \mid \langle v, w \rangle = -1,\ \forall\, \text{vertices $ w $ of $ \theta $} \} $.
 The last sum in \eqref{eq:hodge} for codimension-2 faces is the summation over such dual pairs of faces.
 Another useful information is triple intersection numbers of divisors.
 For a given basis $ J_i \in H^{1,1}(X) $ which are Poincar\'e\ dual to the divisors, the triple intersection numbers $ \kappa_{ijk} $ are

 where $ -K_\Sigma $ is the anti-canonical class of the ambient toric variety.

 In addition, we can find the Mori cone $ \mathcal{M} $ of the variety.
 For the rays $ v_i $ of the toric fan $ \Sigma $, there are linear relations $ \sum_i \tilde{l}_i v_i = 0 $ for some vectors $ \tilde{l} \in \mathbb{Z}^k $.
 The cone defined by the vectors $ \tilde{l} $ is called the Mori cone.
 We denote $ l^\alpha $ as the minimal set of generators of the cone.
-The systematic way to find $ l^\alpha $ is given in \cite{Oda:1991,Berglund:1995gd,Grimm:2011fx}.
+The systematic way to find $ l^\alpha $ is given in \cite{Oda:1991,Berglund:1995gd,Grimm:2011fx,Kashani-Poor:2019jyo}.
 Suppose we fix a particular star triangulation of $ \nabla $ which means that we subdivide $ \nabla $ into $ n $-dimensional simplices with apex at the origin.
 Then, for each pair of the $ n $-dimensional simplicies which have a common $ (n-1) $-dimensional simplex, find a linear relation $ \sum_i m_i v_i = 0 $ among vertices $ v_i $ of the pair of simplices, such that $ m_i $ are minimal integers and $ m_i \geq 0 $ if $ v_i $ is not a common point of the two simplices.
 The generators $ l^\alpha $ of the Mori cone are the minimal integer vectors that can represent every coefficient vector $ (m_i) $ as a positive linear combination thereof.
-In general, $ l^\alpha $ generated by this procedure form the Mori cone of the ambient variety which may be different from the Mori cone of the Calabi-Yau hypersurface.
-To determine the Mori cone of the hypersurface, we need to consider other triangulations of the reflexive polytope $ \nabla $.
+In general, $ l^\alpha $ generated by this procedure form the Mori cone of the ambient variety which may be larger than the Mori cone of the Calabi-Yau hypersurface.
+To fine a better approximation of the Mori cone for the hypersurface, we need to consider other triangulations of the reflexive polytope $ \nabla $.
 When different triangulations correspond to flop transition of a subvariety of the toric variety which is unrelated to the Calabi-Yau hypersurface, we take the intersection of the Mori cones associated with the ambient varieties from the distinct triangulations.
-This procedure determines the desired Mori cone $ \mathcal{M}$ of the Calabi-Yau hypersurface.
+This procedure provides a refined approximation $ \mathcal{M}_{\cap} $ for the Mori cone $ \mathcal{M} $ of the Calabi-Yau hypersurface.
+If all generators of $ \mathcal{M}_\cap $ has non-zero GV-invariants, then $ \mathcal{M}_\cap = \mathcal{M} $.

 In a computational side, there are several useful tools for working with reflexive polytopes, triangulations and toric geometries such as \textsf{PALP}, \textsf{TOPCOM} and \textsf{SINGULAR} \cite{Kreuzer:2002uu,TOPCOM,singular} which are currently implemented in \textsf{sage} \cite{sagemath}.
 Additionally, a recently developed package \textsf{cytools} \cite{Demirtas:2022hqf} has more efficient algorithm to handle reflexive polytopes for large $ h^{1,1} $.
 Furthermore, it is beneficial to utilize pre-computed database available in \cite{CYdata, Altman:2014bfa}.